myanmar - peacebuilding

 Peace Journey

-Initially, she was involved as a CSO member and later became a member of the PNLO.
-Following her assignment, she participated in the political sector.
+Initially, she was a member of a civil society organisation and later became a member of the Pa-O National Liberation Association (PNLA).
+Within the association, she participated in the political sector.
 In 2012, as the government's efforts to initiate peace talks began, she became involved as a negotiator at the Union Peace Conference.
 She also participated in the knowledge-sharing sessions.
-For example, if a region has the possibility of a fight, she raises awareness among the local people on how to prepare, be safe, and so on.
-She was also involved in peacebuilding with USAID in Myanmar.
+For example, if a region is at risk of conflict, she would raise awareness among the local people to prepare and stay safe in the event of a conflict situation.
+She participated in several other activities, including peacebuilding initiatives with USAID, creating educational and development opportunities at the local level, and reviving the NCA roadmap.

 Success Stories